Mississippi State vs. Kentucky NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Mississippi State and its opponents have gone over the current 47-point total in six of seven games (85.7%) this season.
+- Mississippi State has combined with its opponents to put up more than 47 points in six of seven games this season.

-- Kentucky's games have gone over 47 points in four of seven chances this season.
+- Kentucky has combined with its opponents to score more than 47 points in four of seven games this season.

-- The combined points per game average of the two teams, 56, is 9.0 points above Saturday's over/under.
+- Saturday's total is nine points lower than the two team's combined 56 points per game average.

-- This contest's total is 2.0 points greater than the 45 these two squads combine to surrender per game this season.
+- This contest's over/under is two points greater than the 45 these two squads combine to surrender per game this season.

-- The Bulldogs and their opponents have scored an average of 55.0 points per game in 2021, 8.0 more than Saturday's total.
+- The Bulldogs and their opponents have scored an average of 55 points per game in 2021, eight more than Saturday's total.

-- The 47-point total for this game is 4.4 points below the 51.4 points per game average total in Wildcats games this season.
+- The 51.4 PPG average total in Wildcats games this season is 4.4 points more than this game's over/under.

 Mississippi State Stats and Trends

-- In Mississippi State's seven games this year, it has three wins against the spread.
+- Mississippi State has three wins against the spread in seven games this year.

-- The Bulldogs have covered the spread once this season when favored by 1 point or more (in three chances).
+- The Bulldogs have covered the spread once this season when favored by 1.5 points or more (in three chances).

-- Mississippi State's games this year have gone over the total in two out of seven opportunities (28.6%).
+- Mississippi State's games this year have hit the over on two of seven set point totals (28.6%).

-- Mississippi State is 3-3 against the spread and 4-2 overall in games when it scores more than 19.3 points.
+- When Mississippi State puts up more than 19.3 points, it is 3-3 against the spread and 4-2 overall.

-- When Mississippi State piles up more than 320.9 yards, the team is 2-3 against the spread and 3-2 overall.
+- In games that Mississippi State churns out over 320.9 yards, the team is 2-3 against the spread and 3-2 overall.

-- This year, the Bulldogs have turned the ball over 12 times, eight more than the Wildcats' takeaways (4).
+- The Bulldogs have turned the ball over 12 times this season, eight more turnovers than the Wildcats have forced (4).

 - Find the latest spread and moneyline odds for Mississippi State at SISportsbook.